gardener/etcd-druid/docs/concepts/controllers.md

 The reason this filter is present is that any disruption in the `Etcd` resource due to reconciliation (due to changes in the `Etcd` spec, for example) while workloads are being run would cause unwanted downtimes to the etcd cluster.
 Hence, any user who wishes to avoid such disruptions, can choose to set the `--enable-etcd-spec-auto-reconcile` CLI flag to `false`.
 An example of this is Gardener's [gardenlet](https://github.com/gardener/gardener/blob/master/docs/concepts/gardenlet.md), which reconciles the `Etcd` resource only during a shoot cluster's [*maintenance window*](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md).

-The controller adds a finalizer to the `Etcd` resource in order to ensure that it does not get deleted until all dependent resources managed by druid, aka managed components, are properly cleaned up.
+The controller adds a finalizer to the `Etcd` resource in order to ensure that it does not get deleted until all dependent resources managed by etcd-druid, aka managed components, are properly cleaned up.
 Only the *etcd controller* can delete a resource once it adds finalizers to it.
 This ensures that the proper deletion flow steps are followed while deleting the resource.
 During deletion flow, managed components are deleted in parallel.

 ### `Etcd` Status Updates